albrecht-thcerbla/albrecht-thcerbla/README.md

 ## ※ General info

 - Hi my name is Tran Gia Huy [age=18], and I'm from Vietnam.
-You can call me Albrecht or Hatakaze as well.
-The former is my current alias, the latter was used only in games but i no longer use that name in newer affairs.

 - I'm currently a student at **Posts and Telecommunications Institute of Technology**, majoring in **Artificial Intelligence** within the Information Technology field.